mediamotionag/contao-search-bundle/README.md

     ![Search engine module max keyword input](docs/images/screenshot_max_keywords.png)

 1. If you want to output a user notice if the max keyword count is exceeded, select `mod_search_searchbundle` module template or output `$this->maxKeywordsExceededMessage` template variable where you like.
+1. If you need to support a language with special letters like german umlauts, you can pass additional chars to the `huh_search.valid_word_chars` option to get a correct word count.
+By default, the german umlauts and eszett are preconfigured.
+Keep in mind, that you override the default value by setting this option (so you need to add them in your config if you want to support them).

 Example:
 ```php